cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Documentation for doit is available [here](https://pydoit.org/contents.html) (external link).

-## Compare the results of the Juneberry experiment with the published results.
+## Comparing the results of the Juneberry experiment with the published results.

 The table below summarizes evaluation results generated by Juneberry and compares them with the results published in He et al. (2015).
 You can see how close Juneberry came to replicating the results from the paper by comparing the error